TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.3.md

 ---

-His brethren therefore said unto him, Depart hence, and go into Judaea, that thy disciples also may behold thy works which thou doest.
+His brothers therefore said to him, "Depart from here, and go into Judea, that your disciples also may see your works which you do.